pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/convert-incomplete-dates.md

 ## Observations & Comments

- * __Concatenation Explanation.__ In this pipeline, the text fields (e.g. `12-DEC-20 12.12.12.999000000`) are each converted to date fields (e.g. `2020-12-12T12:12:12.999Z`) by concatenating together the following four elements , three of which are dervied from the text field, before passing it to the `$dateFromString` operator to convert to a date type:
+ * __Concatenation Explanation.__ In this pipeline, the text fields (e.g. `12-DEC-20 12.12.12.999000000`) are each converted to date fields (e.g. `2020-12-12T12:12:12.999Z`) by concatenating together the following four elements , three of which are derived from the text field, before passing it to the `$dateFromString` operator to convert to a date type:
    - `'12-'` _(day of month from the input string)_
    - `'12'` _(replacing 'DEC')_
    - `'-20'` _(hard-coded hyphen + century)_